 Season based on how you’re going to use the broth.
 If I’m eating this as is, without turning it into a soup, I season to taste.
 If it’s being added to soup, I only add the tablespoon of salt and then season later on.
 This may still be too much salt for you if you’re sensitive to seasoning or trying to reduce your sodium; always go by your taste and preferences.

-Though many people often call vegetable broth stock, that’s traditionally made with bones – and I’m not going to tout some magical healing properties of vegan bone broth here.
+Though many people often call this vegetable stock, that’s traditionally made with bones – and I’m not going to tout some magical healing properties of vegan bone broth here.
 It’s just a really good basic broth and made with wholesome, tasty veg.

-I don’t recommend subbing dried herbs for this recipe.
+- Use fresh herbs: I don’t recommend subbing dried herbs for this recipe.
 If you have to buy them, and want to keep costs low, then just use thyme – it packs the biggest punch with the smallest amount.
 I use a lot of herbs because I grow them, as they’re far to expensive to buy in any quantity.

 Favourite Vegetarian Soup Recipes